BattletechModders/RogueTech/CustomAmmoCategories/ReadMe.txt

 								  if not set hit generator will be choosed by weapon type. if weapon define has tag "wr-clustered_shots", "Cluster" hit generator will be forced.
-  "DirectFireModifier" : -10.0, Accuracy modifier if weapon can strike directly "DamageOnJamming": true/false, - if true on jamm weapon will be damaged "FlatJammingChance": 1.0, - Chance of jamming weapon after fire.
+  "DirectFireModifier" : -10.0, Accuracy modifier if weapon can strike directly "DamageOnJamming": true/false, - if true on jamming weapon will be damaged "DestroyOnJamming": true/false, - if true on jamming weapon will be destroyed (need DamageOnJamming to be set true also) "FlatJammingChance": 1.0, - Chance of jamming weapon after fire.
 1.0 is jamm always.
 Unjamming logic implemented as in WeaponRealizer
   "GunneryJammingBase": 5, -
   "GunneryJammingMult": 0.05, - this values uses to alter flat jamming chance by pilot skills